5 Common Mistakes When Buying an Ice Hockey Stick

 - Doesn’t load properly

-- Costs shot speed
+- Reduces shot speed

 - Puts unnecessary strain on hands and wrists